XinyuKang22/APIsOverData/sections/010_getting_started.md

 Pick the 'type' of liveness probe that you will need to use (http, exec, etc) then add it to the container definition for hasura.

 1. How can you validate that the probe is behaving correctly?
-2. What happens if you mistype the probe?
+2. What happens if you mistype the path in the probe, but the probe is still syntactically correct?

 ### Postgres